 Maintaining a sufficient housing stock that is affordable to average workers is a key component of promoting healthy neighborhoods and an equitable economy.
 Transportation cost tends to be a household's secondlargest expenditure after housing costs, and can be highly variable depending upon location.
 Nevertheless, traditional measures of housing affordability ignore transportation costs associated with housing locations.

-The average household in Greenville spends nearly \$12,000 per year on transportation alone.
-This means that while the average household spends 29 percent of income on housing, an additional 28 percent of income is spent on transportation, leaving just 43 percent in remaining income to save and spend on goods and services.
+Box and Arrow Indicate Substantive Content Change Since Public Open House The average household in Greenville spends nearly \$12,000 per year on transportation alone.
+This means that while the average household spends 29% of income on housing, an additional 28% of income is that while the average household spends 29% of income on housing, an additional 28% of income is spent on transportation, leaving just 43% in remaining income to save and spend on goods and services.
 Opportunities exist to better connect neighborhoods to destinations and services as areas redevelop over time, allowing residents to participate more in the Greenville community and economy.